Equirizon/Market-API/README.md

 ## To do

+- [x] Auto decrementing/incrementing stock count
 - [ ] Add role based authentication
 - [ ] Add more endpoints for market data
+- [ ] Add error handling helpers
 - [ ] Automated tests
-- [ ] Add error handling helpers
-- [ ] Auto decrementing/incrementing stock count
 <!-- ## License -->

 <!-- This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details. -->